o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/adding-scripts.md

 ---
-description: ' Add scripts to entities with the &script-canvas; component in &ALYlong;. '
+description: ' Add scripts to entities with the Script Canvas component in Amazon Lumberyard. '
 title: Adding Scripts to Entities
 ---
 # Adding Scripts to Entities {#script-canvas-adding-scripts}